Correction to "Well-posedness of semilinear stochastic wave equations with H\"{o}lder continuous coefficients'': Introduction

-To prove pathwise uniqueness for \eqref{wa1}, we first investigate regularizing properties of the $H$-valued Ornstein-Uhlenbeck semigroup $(R_t)$ (see Section 4).
-We have $R_{\tau} [\Phi] (x) = \E [\Phi (X_{\tau}^{0,x})]$, $\tau \ge 0$, $\Phi \in B_b(H,H)$, where $X_{\tau}^{0,x}$ is the Ornstein-Uhlenbeck process solving \eqref{wa1} when $B=0$.
-Proceeding as in \cite{DP3}, \cite{Mas} and \cite{DPF} one can first prove G\^ateaux differentiability of $R_{\tau} [\Phi]$, $\tau >0$.
-Then using sharp results on the behaviour of the minimal energy for the linear controlled system
+Our strategy to show pathwise uniqueness requires first to investigate regularizing properties of the $J$-valued Ornstein-Uhlenbeck semigroup $(R_t)$ (see Section 4).
+Here $J$ can be any real separable Hilbert space.
+We have $R_{\tau} [\Phi] (x) = \E [\Phi (X_{\tau}^{0,x})]$, $\tau \ge 0$, $\Phi \in B_b(H,J)$, where $X_{\tau}^{0,x}$ is the Ornstein-Uhlenbeck process solving \eqref{wa1} when $B=0$.
+To prove the differentiability of $R_{\tau} [\Phi]$, along the directions of $K$, $\tau >0$, we use sharp results on the behaviour of the minimal energy for the linear control system